teenyicons/teenyicons/README.md

 ## Tip

-You can get an array of all available icons using `import icons from 'teenyicons';`.
+You can get an array of all available icons using `import icons from 'teenyicons'`.

 ## More integrations with existing frameworks to follow 🎉